Unconstrained Face-Mask & Face-Hand Datasets: Building a Computer Vision System to Help Prevent the Transmission of COVID-19: Abstract

 \section{Abstract}

-The COVID-19 pandemic affects every area of daily life globally.
-To avoid the spread of coronavirus and retrieve the daily normal worldwide, health organizations advise social distancing, wearing face mask, and avoiding touching face.
-Based on these recommended protective measures, we developed a deep learning-based computer vision system to help prevent the transmission of COVID-19.
+Health organizations advise social distancing, wearing face mask, and avoiding touching face to prevent the spread of coronavirus.
+Based on these protective measures, we developed a computer vision system to help prevent the transmission of COVID-19.
 Specifically, the developed system performs face mask detection, face-hand interaction detection, and measures social distance.
-For these purposes, we collected and annotated images that represent face mask usage and face-hand interaction in the real world.
-We presented two different face datasets, namely Unconstrained Face Mask Dataset (UFMD) and Unconstrained Face Hand Dataset (UFHD).
-We trained the proposed models on our own datasets and evaluated them on both our datasets and already existing datasets in the literature without performing any adaptation on these target datasets.
-Besides, we proposed a distance measurement module to track social distance between people.
-Experimental results indicate that UFMD and UFHD represent the real-world's diversity well.
-The proposed system achieved very high performance and generalization capacity in a real-world scenario for unseen data from outside the training data to detect face mask usage and face-hand interaction, and satisfactory performance in the case of tracking social distance.
-Presented UFMD and UFHD datasets will be available at \href{https://github.com/iremeyiokur/COVID-19-Preventions-Control-System}{\textit{https://github.com/iremeyiokur/COVID-19-Preventions-Control-System}}.
+To train and evaluate the developed system, we collected and annotated images that represent face mask usage and face-hand interaction in the real world.
+Besides assessing the performance of the developed system on our own datasets, we also tested it on existing datasets in the literature without performing any adaptation on them.
+In addition, we proposed a module to track social distance between people.
+Experimental results indicate that our datasets represent the real-world's diversity well.
+The proposed system achieved very high performance and generalization capacity for face mask usage detection, face-hand interaction detection, and measuring social distance in a real-world scenario on unseen data.
+The datasets will be available at \href{https://github.com/iremeyiokur/COVID-19-Preventions-Control-System}{\textit{https://github.com/iremeyiokur/COVID-19-Preventions-Control-System}}.